 Transferring retirement assets per your divorce decree

-Finally, if you have lost your job or had a change in income you should seek the court’s modification of your child support order.
+Finally, if you have lost your job or had a change in the income, you should seek the court’s modification of your child support order.
 A substantial change in circumstances is what a court will be looking for in this situation.
 It is not a good idea to wait for a court to do something for you in this regard because it will not.
-You can contact the Office of the Attorney General, the clerk for your court or an attorney to learn more about doing so.
+You can contact the Office of the Attorney General, the clerk for your court, or an attorney to learn more about doing so.
 Don’t let your situation slip into months of unpaid child support.
-This can really come back to hunt you and will leave you facing an enforcement case that can be filed by your ex-spouse or the Office of the Attorney General.
+This can come back to hunt you and will leave you facing an enforcement case that can be filed by your ex-spouse or the Office of the Attorney General.

 Wrapping up financial aspects of your divorce- tomorrow’s blog post topic from the Law Office of Bryan Fagan, PLLC

 If you have questions about the financial aspects of your divorce case and how best to resolve them after a divorce, then you should return to our blog tomorrow to read more about this.
 The Law Office of Bryan Fagan, PLLC, offers free of charge consultations with one of our licensed family law attorneys six days a week.